Tinkerforge/doc/en/source/Hardware/Master_Extensions/RS485_Extension.rst

 Features
 --------

+* Allows cable based interconnection between stacks of Bricks
 * Long distance connections (up to 1200m)
-* Allows cable based interconnection between stacks
 * Configurable baud rate, parity and stop bits
 * Can be used in existing RS485 networks (:ref:`Modbus RTU <llproto_modbus>`)